PTYin/thu-info-vis/packages/t-sne/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 MNIST visualization using T-SNE
 This project has been created using **webpack-cli**, you can now run

 ```